Monsters In Japan: An Easy Guide To Japanese Demons

 The Kappa・かっぱ meaning can be easily found in its kanji: 河 – lake or river, and 童 – child.

 As you can see in the picture, a Kappa is a child-looking monster with webbed feet and hands, greenish in color, with a carapace on its back.
-Sometimes it resembles a monkey, sometimes a giant frog or turtle.
+Sometimes it resembles a monkey, and sometimes, a giant frog or turtle.
 They live in rivers or ponds and like eating cucumbers.
 Despite this, they are mischievous and sometimes deadly, notorious to drown children and pulling horses and cattle into the water.
 If that all isn’t weird enough, Kappas can assault people from underwater, stealing a fabled “shirikodama” organ from a victim’s anus.